Our Facilities and Future Growth

 Neurosurgery OR Expansion

-We’ve brought state-of-the-art technology to our ORs on our main campus in Morgantown.
-In April of 2018, we opened four SMART ORs dedicated to neurosurgery that offer modular solutions and enhanced efficiencies.
-The new ORS have allowed us been especially critical as we expand our capabilities in the area of epilepsy surgery and deep brain stimulation.
+We have brought state-of-the-art technology to our operating rooms on our main campus in Morgantown.
+In April of 2018, we opened four SMART operating suites for neurosurgery that offer modular solutions and enhanced efficiencies.
+The new suites have been especially critical as we expand our capabilities in the area of epilepsy surgery and deep brain stimulation.

 Dr. Ali Rezi, executive chair of the West Virginia University Rockefeller Neuroscience Institute, lays out his bold, new vision for the neurosciences at WVU.
 Joining Dr. Rezai are WVU President Gorden Gee, Albert Wright, president and chief executive officer of the West Virginia University Health System, and Clay Marsh, MD, vice president and executive dean for Health Science at WVU.